bio-ontology-research-group/onto2vec/README.md

        ```
        IRI iri= IRI.create ("http://purl.obolibrary.org/obo/go.owl");
       ```
     by replacing the url with the link to the owl version of the ontology you would like to use.
-    -PLease note that the file uses the reasoner to automatically infer axioms of type *SubClass*, *Equivalent* and *Disjoint*.
+   - Please note that the file uses the reasoner to automatically infer axioms of type *SubClass*, *Equivalent* and *Disjoint*.
 You may need to change that depending on the axioms available in your ontology and what type of axioms you would like to infer.

 ## Adding Annotation axioms